cloudcompass/ToIPLabs/docs/LFS173xV2/RunningLabs.md

 #### Editing Files

 If you need to edit files when using Play with Docker, you can use `vi` from the terminal command line, or there is a browser based file explorer and GUI editor.
 To get to that, click the `Editor` button in the header section and a window will popup.
 Enlarge the window and use the file explorer to find the file you want to edit.
 Double click on the file and you will be in the editor.

-> **WARNING**: There was (and may still be) a bug with the Play with Docker GUI editor whereby the last few characters of an edited file were truncated.
-Be careful when using the editor for that behavior.

 Remember that all your files are deleted when your Play with Docker session closes, so if you do want to preserve your files, make sure you grab them before you exit.